-The Award is named after Leonard McHardy and John Harvey, the celebrated owners of Toronto’s Theatrebooks which they co-founded over 30 years ago in 1975.
-A bookstore specializing in theatre, it is one of the longest surviving independent bookstores in the country.
-The award winner receives a plaque and a cheque for $1,000 through the generous sponsorship of Elizabeth Comper.
+The Award is named after Leonard McHardy and John Harvey, the celebrated owners of Toronto’s Theatrebooks which they co-founded over 35 years ago in 1975.
+The award winner receives a plaque and a cheque for $1,000 through the generous sponsorship of Elizabeth Comper's, who passed away in June 2014.
 In naming the award after Leonard McHardy and John Harvey, Ms Comper noted, “Leonard and John are role models in their support of the arts and in particular the theatre community.
 I wanted them to be recognized for everything they do and for everything they stand for.”

-The winner will be chosen by the Selection Committee from nominations received from the TAPA membership and will receive a cash prize of $1,000 and a plaque awarded by TAPA through the generous sponsorship of Elizabeth Comper.
+The winner will be chosen by the Selection Committee from nominations received from the TAPA membership.

 Deadline for nominations: April 1.
 Late submissions will not be accepted.